jforget/perl-Open-Food-Facts-utils/Nutriscore-Moose/Documentation.en.md

 situation, they are the same as in version 7.

-Code coverage has improved when compared to version 7, but it is still very low.
+Code coverage has improved when compared to version 7, but it is still partial.
 You can check with:

 ```
 cover --delete